What is Mura?

 Why is process unevenness bad?

-By definition, a Six Sigma certified process is one optimized so well, that its variability is reduced to the point where the expected output is achieved 3.4 times out of 1000000 executions.
-Being able to deliver on customer expectations with a success rate this high is the chief selling point of Six Sigma.
+By definition, a Six Sigma optimized process is one with variability reduced to the point where the expected output isn’t achieved only 3.4 times out of 1000000 executions.
+Being able to deliver on customer expectations with a success rate this high (quasi “zero-defects”) is the chief selling point of Six Sigma.
 The method is sometimes summarized with the following Breakthrough equation:

 One of the best ways to detect Mura is through graphs.
 You can spot variation through differences in lead times as executed by various teams and on different days or weeks.
-For example, you only need to take one look at the Cumulative Flow Diagram to tell if the process is stable and consistent, or not.
+For example, you only need to take one look at the Cumulative Flow Diagram to tell if the process is stable and consistent - i.e. in control - or not.
 Any drops and jumps are a direct indication of variability at play.

 Did you know?